Update: A year later: Two important puzzle pieces have landed in my inbox since this post went up for Tyner’s big birthday.

 Blues On The Corner

 After leaving Coltrane, Tyner didn’t have anything more to do with Impulse!.
 Among Alfred Lion’s last signings to Blue Note was Tyner.
 Tyner’s first Blue Note has proven to be one of the greatest jazz LPs in history.
-I can’t believe anyone reading this far into a DTM deep dive wouldn’t know The Real McCoy already, but, just in case: This is the one.
+It’s hard to believe anyone reading this far into a DTM deep dive wouldn’t know The Real McCoy already, but, just in case: This is the one.
 A masterpiece from top to bottom, a band of giants, everyone on the top of their game, and five of Tyner’s most indelible themes.

 It’s the same configuration as the Coltrane quartet, but there’s a big difference in the orchestration.
 Tyner never doubled the melody with Coltrane, with one minor exception, the 12-tone line of “Miles’ Mode.”
 On The Real McCoy Tyner doubles Joe Henderson during every head.